-7.2 RSE is taught within the personal, social, health and economic (PSHE) education curriculum.
+RSE is taught within the personal, social, health and economic (PSHE) education curriculum.
 Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE).
+Additional information, advice and guidance are provided through the PSHE Curriculum and access to sessions provided by the NHS and services commissioned by Safeguarding Partners in Lancashire.

-RSE focuses on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds including:
+Across our secondary academies, RSE focuses on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds including: